MR-Coupler/MR-Coupler.github.io/tool/MR-Coupler/prompt_templates/template.md

 Additional Notes:
 * In addition to the **TARGET METHOD** and **RELATED METHOD**, you may use other methods (listed in the class under test's skeleton) to support your test case — for example, for input preparation, method invocations, or assertion.
-* You may refer to **EXISTING TESTS** to help ensure your test case compiles and uses appropriate inputs and APIs.
+* You may refer to **Invocation examples** to help ensure your test case compiles and uses appropriate inputs and APIs.
 * Your output may follow this pseudocode:
 ```java
 @Test